Mohrpheus78/Citrix/PVS Admin Toolkit/Readme.md

-# Citrix PVS scripts
+# Citrix PVS Adminn Toolkit
-Useful scripts for your Citrix PVS environment
+Useful scripts for your Citrix PVS environment, manage PVS with powershell.

 ## vDisk Shrink
 The script will find all available vDisks and next find out what the latest merged base disk is (VHDX).
 After that the vDisk gets defragmented and shrinked.
 At the end you will see the vDisk size before and after shrinking. vDisk can't be in use while executing the script!